Rudeg/react-input-calendar/README.md

  - `Function`
  - default: `null`
  - Set a function that will be triggered whenever there is a change in the selected date.
 It will return the date in the  `props.computableFormat` format.

+ #### props.onInputChange

+  - `Function`
+  - default: `null`
+  - Set a function that will be triggered within the input box's onChange handler, before the new value is set.
+It will take the event object and return a modified value.

 #### props.onBlur